microsoft/QuantumKatas/README.md

 4. To test your code changes for a task, run `dotnet test` again.

 For convenience, we also provide a `tasks.json` configuration for each kata that allows Visual Studio Code to run the build and test steps from the Command Palette.
-Press Ctrl + Shift + P / ⌘ + Shift + P to open the Palette and type "Run Build Task" or "Run Test Task," then press Enter.
+Press Ctrl + Shift + P (or ⌘ + Shift + P on macOS) to open the Palette and type "Run Build Task" or "Run Test Task," then press Enter.

 # Contributing